-To confirm my predictions of relative brightness, I went back to some of the images I collected during my telescope comparison testing.
-Figure 4 shows screen captures of M42 from my testing taken with my SCT and the RC, with no filters.
-Accounting for the focal ratio difference (f/10 versus f/8), the RC image still took less exposure time to get the same relative image brightness.
-Using the exposure times as a measure of the relative brightness between the two scopes, the RC was about 26% brighter than the SCT.
-The predictions in Figure 3 suggest that the RC should be around 26 to 27% brighter, meaning that the optics in my LX-10 don't seem to have degraded at all; a reasonable and entirely believable outcome.
-My LX-10 may be 10 to 15 years old, but it has coatings that include a protective dielectric top coat which prevents degradation.
+Figure A-4 is screen captures of M42 from Test #1 taken with my SCT and a VRC, with no filters.
+Accounting for the focal ratio difference (f/10 versus f/8), the VRC image still took less time than required to get the same relative image brightness.
+The remaining difference in INT time translates into the VRC being about 26% brighter than the SCT.
+The predictions in Figure A-3 suggest that the VRC should be around 26 to 27% brighter, meaning that the optics in my LX10 don't seem to have degraded at all; a reasonable and entirely believable outcome.
+My LX10 may be 10 to 15 years old, but it has coatings that include a protective dielectric top coat which prevents degradation.
 I have also cleaned my mirrors and corrector plate within the last 12 months, so scope performance should be pretty close to on-spec.

-8" LX-10 @ f/10, 30 sec INT
+8" LX10 @ f/10, 30 sec INT